Funding New Private Sector Affordable Housing Development

 Goals & Objectives

-Goal Description Increase access to construction and permanent financing for developers that will build approximately 500-700 affordable housing units.
+Goal Description By February 2025, increase access to construction and permanent financing for developers that will build approximately 500-700 affordable housing units

 Objective Description Provide funding to approximately 7 Developers through the NOFA selection process.